 If you could treat the obesity at the beginning, then type 2 diabetes and metabolic syndrome could not develop.
 You could NOT develop diabetic kidney disease if you didn’t have diabetes.
 You couldn’t develop diabetic nerve damage if you didn’t’ have diabetes.
 It seems obvious in retrospect.

 The problem was that I didn’t know how to treat the obesity.
 Despite having worked more than twenty years in medicine, I found that my own nutritional knowledge was rudimentary, at best.
-This sparked a decade long odyssey and eventually led me to establish the Intensive Dietary Management (IDM) program and the Toronto Metabolic Clinic.
+This sparked a decade long odyssey and eventually led me to establish the Intensive Dietary Management (IDM) program (edit: now The Fasting Method) and the Toronto Metabolic Clinic.

 In thinking seriously about the treatment of obesity, there was one singularly important question to understand.
 What causes weight gain?
 What is the root cause?
 The reason we never think about this crucial question is that we already think we know the answer.
 We think that eating too many calories causes obesity.
 If this were true, then the solution to weight loss is simple.
 Eat fewer calories.